-As the PLG may be aware, the HPC is currently consulting on revised generic standards of proficiency.
-The consultation closes on 20 October 2010.
+As the PLG may be aware, the HPC has recently consulted on revised generic standards of proficiency.
+The consultation closed on 20 October 2010.

 The text of the consultation document is attached for reference.
 The responses to the consultation will be analysed and considered by the HPC's Education and Training Committee and the Council in March 2011.